Sandy Blaine Career Highlights

 Sandy Blaine is an author and expert wellness consultant who works with the deep connection between physical health and emotional well-being.
 Based in the San Francisco Bay Area, she recently completed her Masters of Applied Positive Psychology at the University of Pennsylvania.
 Her work draws on the power of positive psychology – the science of happiness and a meaningful life – in conjunction with wellness and mind/body integration to help people realize their highest potential and create greater well-being, fulfillment and happiness in their lives.

-As part of her master’s program coursework, Sandy was one of four students selected to participate in a semester-long service learning project working with the Republic of Ireland’s National Health Service to advise them on incorporating positive psychology into their country-wide Healthy Ireland Initiative.
+While at Penn, Sandy was one of four graduate students selected to work on an in-depth consulting project with the country of Ireland’s national health service, and spent a semester advising them on incorporating positive psychology concepts and resources into the country-wide Healthy Ireland Initiative in development at the time.
 She specifically worked within her specialty, mind/body integration, developing and proposing scalable positive-psychology-based wellness recommendations.
 Being invited to work on a project with the potential to positively impact the well-being of an entire country was the opportunity of a lifetime, and is one of Sandy’s proudest and most fulfilling accomplishments.

 In the high-tech world, Sandy has worked with Pixar Animation Studios for many years in several capacities.
 A pioneer in corporate wellness, she began in 1994 as the company’s resident yoga instructor, and worked closely with Pixar University, their acclaimed continuing education department, on helping to develop workplace wellness curricula and resources.
 In 2010 she stepped into a larger role as a wellness consultant for the Human Resources department.
 In this capacity she works on developing and implementing employee wellness and workplace injury prevention curricula, and provides wellness coaching for employees.
 She also continues to lead the yoga program, overseeing and coordinating a staff of two other yoga teachers, and collaborates with the company’s other fitness and wellness providers, including the staff ergonomist.
-Sandy has contributed wellness content to the company intranet in collaboration with the in-house video production team, and teaches classes on positive psychology-based well-being, mindfulness, thriving at work, and strengths-based leadership and team-building.
+Sandy has contributed wellness content to the company intranet in collaboration with the in-house video production team, and teaches classes on positive psychology-based well-being.

 Sandy has also taught classes at Kaiser Oakland and Jive Software, and spoken on workplace wellness at Google’s headquarters in Mountain View (as part of their author series in August 2008).